 Reviewed by George Baral

 Canadians welcome the heat of mid-summer days as relief from the long, cold winters they endure.
-Of course, the downside is that stifling summer humidity can be enervating.
+Of course, the downside is that stifling summer humidity can be draining.

 The important points

-Prior to purchasing an air conditioner for your home or apartment, you should determine how much cooling power you’ll need.
-Cooling capacity is measured in British Thermal Units, or BTUs, referring to the amount of heat a unit can remove from your residence.
+Before buying an air conditioner for your home or apartment, it’s important to determine how much cooling power you’ll need.
+Cooling capacity is measured in British Thermal Units (BTUs), which indicate how much heat a unit can remove from your space.

 ready for an online quote?
 Your time matters, and so does your stuff.
 Get a personalized home insurance quote in 5 minutes.
 That’s less time than it takes to wait in line for coffee.